This page recaps the actions you can perform if you have any problems with your XOA.

 xoa network static (for a static IP address) or

-xoa network dhcp to be in DHCP.
+xoa network dhcp to use DHCP.

 Sometimes xo-server runs out of memory, this can be seen in the logs (